akserikawa/go-blockchain/README.md

-# A blockchain implementation in Go
+# A blockchain implementation in Go w/ Proof Of Work